-Trading under our subsidiaries – Skyguard, Peoplesafe and Guardian24, we offer an exclusive range of personal safety devices and apps which link to our own purpose-built, 24/7 Alarm Receiving Centre.
-When an alarm is raised our trained controllers can identify the user and pin point their precise location, communicate with them via two way audio, and escalate to the emergency services if appropriate.
-By utilising Police Unique Reference Numbers (URNs), we are able to bypass the 999 system and contact the local constabulary directly, saving vital minutes in an emergency.
+Trading under subsidiaries – Skyguard, Peoplesafe and Guardian24, the group offers an exclusive range of personal safety devices and apps which link to their own purpose-built, 24/7 Alarm Receiving Centre.
+When an alarm is raised trained controllers identify the user and pin point their precise location, communicate with them via two way audio, and escalate to the emergency services if appropriate.
+By utilising Police Unique Reference Numbers (URNs), Controllers are able to bypass the 999 system and contact the local constabulary directly, saving vital minutes in an emergency.

 Clients range from midwives working for the NHS to Police forces helping to protect domestic abuse victims, plus hundreds of household names in the commercial sector, ranging from Pets at Home, Talk Talk, Dairy Crest to Weetabix.

 In December 2016, Send For Help was announced as one of Britain’s fastest growing companies.
 The Fast Track 100 list, which is published annually in The Sunday Times, ranks Britain’s top 100 private companies with the fastest growing sales over their latest three years.
-The company ranks at no. 47 in the 2016 league table.
+Send For Help made the list once again in 2018 for a third consecutive year.